-Flash Flooding: Certain areas of Jordan, including Petra, the Dead Sea, and other tourist areas, are prone to heavy rain and flash flooding from October-February.
+Flash Flooding: Certain areas of Jordan, including Petra, the Dead Sea, and other tourist areas, are prone to heavy rain and flash flooding, especially from October-March.
 Roads and bridges may become impassable and the Jordanian government may close tourist areas completely.
 The first rains of the season in particular often cause flooding throughout Amman and other cities in Jordan.
-It is important to watch the weather reports and heed local recommendations; the Jordanian government sends out Arabic language text messages, to all cell phones registered in Jordan, when inclement weather, such as heavy rain, occurs.
+It is important to watch the weather reports and heed local recommendations.
+The Jordanian government may send out Arabic language text messages to all cell phones registered in Jordan when inclement weather, such as heavy rain, occurs.

 Tribal Violence: Clashes between feuding tribes, clans, or families periodically erupt without notice and sometimes involve violence, including the use of firearms.
 In some cases, Jordanian security services are slow to respond or may opt to let the violence subside before intervening.